When to visit the vet?

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. of otitis media often begins with a thorough clinical examination by the veterinarian, including a complete historyThe medical history is the systematic collection of a patient's medical history through questioning.
-It includes information about previous illnesses, treatments, allergies, and lifestyle habits. to record the symptoms and possible triggers.
+It is the first step in the management and treatment of patients. of otitis media often begins with a thorough clinical examination by the veterinarian, including a complete medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits. to record symptoms and potential triggers.

-A culture and sensitivity test of samples from the ear can be performed to identify the exact pathogens and determine the most appropriate antibiotic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+A culture and sensitivity test of samples from the ear may be performed to identify the exact pathogens and determine the most suitable antibiotic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions..
 If a systemic disease or allergyAn allergy is an overreaction of the immune system to a normally harmless substance, the allergen.
 The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock. is suspected, additional blood tests or allergyAn allergy is an overreaction of the immune system to a normally harmless substance, the allergen.
 The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock. tests may be required.

 Therapy

 The treatment of otitis media in dogs depends on the underlying cause.
 In most cases, antibiotic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. is prescribed, tailored to the specific pathogenA pathogen is a microorganism or virus that can cause disease in its host.
-Pathogens include bacteria, viruses, fungi, and parasites. identified by the culture.
-This therapy can take several weeks to ensure that the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is completely eliminated.
+Pathogens include bacteria, viruses, fungi, and parasites. identified by culture.
+This therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. can last several weeks to ensure the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is completely eliminated.

-Anti-inflammatory drugsAnti-inflammatory drugs are medications that reduce inflammation.
-They can be divided into nonsteroidal anti-inflammatory drugs (NSAIDs) and corticosteroids and are used in dogs and cats to reduce Inflammatory conditions and Pain. may be prescribed to relieve Swelling and Pain.
-In some cases, flushing of the middle ear may also be necessary to remove excess fluid or pus.
+Anti-inflammatory medications may be prescribed to relieve Swelling and Pain.
+In some cases, a middle ear flush may also be necessary to remove excess fluid or pus.

 Prognosis and follow-up care

-The prognosis for dogs with otitis media depends on the severity of the disease and the underlying cause.
+The prognosis for dogs with otitis media depends on the severity of the condition and the underlying cause.
 With early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and appropriate treatment, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. is usually good, and many dogs recover completely.
+It can provide information on how a disease is expected to develop. is generally good, and many dogs recover completely.

-However, if the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is severe or the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+However, if the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is severe or diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and treatment are delayed, complications such as permanent Hearing loss or neurological damage may occur.
 In such cases, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. may be more cautious.
+It can provide information on how a disease is expected to develop. may be more guarded.

 Prevention